Knowledge base

 Preamble

-Add an alias to an existing site
+Adding an alias to an existing site

 Prerequisites

-To add an additional domain that will be linked to your website:
+To add an additional domain that will be linked to your Web site:

-- Click directly on the nameallocated to the product concerned:
+- Click directly on the name assigned to the product concerned:

-- Then click on the chevron to develop the game Areas of this site.
+- Then click on the chevron to expand the Domains section of this site.

-- Click on the button Add Domain:
+- Click on the Add a domain button:

-- If the alias or its DNS area is managed by Infomaniak, it is possible to automatically update DNS entries In the opposite case, make any changes to your registrar or transfer domain name management to Infomaniak.
+- If the alias or its DNS zone is managed by Infomaniak, it is possible to automatically update the DNS entries.
+Otherwise, make any necessary changes with your registrar or transfer the management of the domain name to Infomaniak.

 - Click on Validate to complete the procedure:

-- Maintenance mode allows you to display a custom message to your visitors, for example while resolving a technical issue.
+- Maintenance mode allows you to display a custom message to your visitors, for example, while resolving a technical issue.

 - It is also possible to specify IP addresses that can bypass this page.